AdelMej/portfolio-project/doc/Stage-1-report.md

   - server or small app need for defining db needs

 - Technical alignment
-  - SQL or mangodb
+  - SQL because clear relational structures present with users and sessions
-  - Python FastAPI
+  - Python FastAPI because experience in Python and object oriented programming concepts
-  - HTML 5, CSS, JavaScript
+  - HTML 5, CSS, JavaScript classic frontend stack framework not yet chosen because of lack of experience
-  - Stripe
+  - Stripe because of availability, payment options and popularity

 - Risks
   - no experience with frameworks